 First Class safaris stay at more comfortable, full-service lodges and hotels, and they have more inclusions than budget trips.

 They are offered by Gate 1, Globus and Monograms.

 Deluxe safaris are even more upscale and more inclusive, and travel groups are smaller.
 You’ll stay in the finest accommodations and enjoy gourmet cuisine and personal attention throughout the itinerary.

-Deluxe safaris are operated by Tauck, African Travel, Collette and A&K.
+Deluxe safaris are operated by Tauck, SITA, African Travel, Collette and A&K.

 Once you’ve chosen your safari operator, you must find out what documentation you need to travel to Africa.
 Passports valid for at least six months beyond the end of your trip are required for Botswana safaris.

 Next, it’s important to visit a physician who specializes in travel medicine -- or the travel medicine department of a local hospital -- to learn about health issues in the destination.
 Certain immunizations are required, and others are highly recommended.
 Make this visit well in advance of your trip, as some health threats require a series of inoculations over time, all before you leave for Africa.

 Now it’s time to shop for your safari essentials.
 Some items to consider are binoculars, the right camera and lens for photographing wildlife, and clothing appropriate for a safari.
 Keep in mind that blue and black clothing attracts insects, so earth tones of tan, green and brown are preferable.
 Clothing coated with Permethrin will discourage most flying and crawling bugs, including mosquitoes that carry malaria.
 Companies that specialize in outdoor gear, like REI, usually carry shirts and pants that are pre-treated; some are sold under the Buzz-Off brand.
 You also can purchase Permethrin at these types of stores to coat the clothes you plan to pack.